Arthur Lee

 Lee was convicted on drug-related charges in the 80s, his eccentric behaviour and fragile mental health drew comparisons to late Pink Floyd founder member Syd Barrett and led to his arrest and six-year incarceration.

 In 1995, he broke into an ex-girlfriend’s apartment and tried to set it on fire.
 He was bailed out by Rhino Records, which had just released the Love Story 1966-1972 compilation.
 In 1996, he was arrested for shooting a gun into the air during an argument with a neighbour and was convicted on an illegal possession of a firearm charge.
-Due to California’s strict and sometimes unfair three strikes and you’re out law, Lee (who had been convicted of a drug offense sometime in the ’80s) was sentenced to eight to 12 years in prison.
+Due to California’s strict and sometimes unfair three strikes and you’re out law, Lee (who had been convicted of a drug offence sometime in the ’80s) was sentenced to eight to 12 years in prison.

 Once released from prison, Lee made a triumphant comeback in 2002, touring the U.S. and Europe with a new version of his classic band.
 He received a Living Legend Award at the 2004 NME Awards.